What we do

 - Yearly health insurance,

-- First-aid-kits to be made available and,
+- First-aid-kits are available and,

 - Bi-monthly training on general hygiene (hand/body/teeth washing, sexual education).